wp-plugins/genesis-translations/readme.txt

 = How can I see my language added to this plugin?

-[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") and we'll get you sorted.
+[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

 = Can I make a suggestion =

 You most certainly can.
-Contact me via [Twitter](http://twitter.com/DeFries "My Twitter Account")
+[Please contact me](http://www.forsitemedia.net/contact/ "Please contact me") or [Twitter](http://twitter.com/DeFries "My Twitter Account") and we'll get you sorted.

 == Screenshots ==